 I am not an airplane fan.
 I would prefer to travel using another transportation method.
 Even though flying is not my favorite part of traveling, I recognize planes connect multiple parts of our planet in an impressive way.
-And if you travel, you will have to fly at some point (unless you want to punish yourself, who knows).
+And if you travel, you will have to fly at some point.

-For that reason, I have put together some tips that can help a traveler during the flying planning/ticket buying stage.
-You are welcome to add you suggestions in the comments area.
+For that reason, I have put together some flying tips.
+You are welcome to add your suggestions in the comments area.
 In that way, we can learn from each other.

 I have to admit I am not a flight aggregator lover.
 However, since flights from airlines like American Airlines cannot be found anymore on Orbitz or Expedia, I have started to use aggregators to get a better idea of the prices out there.
 Kayak is one of the most popular aggregators out there.
-If you are interested in finding flight in Europe, use Momondo since this website includes low cost airlines (ex., Rynair).
+If you are interested in finding a flight to or around Europe, use Momondo since this website includes low-cost airlines (ex., Ryanair).

-3. Know the difference between a direct, nonstop and connecting flight
+Know the difference between a direct, nonstop, and connecting flight

 Don’t confuse a direct and nonstop flight.
 Here are some definitions:

-- Nonstop Flight – a flight which does not involve any intermediate stops.
+- Nonstop Flight – A flight that does not involve any intermediate stops.

-A nonstop flight is the best option because it saves times and avoids potential delays.
+A nonstop flight is the best option because it saves time and avoids potential delays.